-There are certainly risks here and too many marketers can stress speed of getting answers without understanding the quality compromise.
+There are certainly risks here and too many marketers can stress the speed of getting answers without understanding the quality compromise.
 But, with today’s research methods more is becoming possible and Jim makes some good points about how research can ‘regain its seat at the table‘.

 If you embrace research automation, design it right

 In this post, Roddy acknowledges the concerns of some about automation (similar to those I expressed about Jim’s article).
-In my opinion he does a good job of striking a balance between those concerns and the opportunities seen by innovators.
+In my opinion, he does a good job of striking a balance between those concerns and the opportunities seen by innovators.
 I’d also recommend his suggested 3 step approach to anyone planning to implement research automation.

 A report & events to help you stay up-to-date on research innovations